 Supportive for VAT Audit – There would be periodic audits conducted by the tax authorities and businesses often struggle to address questions raised by the authorities during the audit in case of insufficient documents for supporting their claims.
 This may lead to penalties pertaining to non-compliance of the VAT laws.

-A proper accounting system therefore is now inevitable for all the business houses whether small or large.
+A proper bookkeeping and accounting system therefore is now inevitable for all the business houses whether small or large.

 Let us assist you for all your VAT and Accounting requirements drop your queries on email@example.com